cynthia/yael/doc/tutorial/tuto_imgindexing.rst

   * Learned a visual vocabulary C in 7.771 seconds
   * Learned the Hamming Embedding structure in 1.440 seconds

-We can now add the descriptors of all the database images to the inverted file.
+We can add the descriptors of all the database images to the inverted file.
 Here, Each local descriptor receives an identifier.
 This is not a requirement: another possible choice would be to use directly the id of the image.
-But in this case we can not use this output for spatial verification.
+But in this case we could not use this output for spatial verification.
 In our case, the descriptor id will be used to display the matches.

 We also compute a normalization factor and store it in ``imnorms``.
 It corresponds